pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 #### Returns

-- Subscription status.
-See SDK statuses.
+Subscription status (see SDK statuses).

 ## Unsubscribe

-Stop updates from a Subscription or SubscriptionSet.
+Stop receiving real-time updates from a Subscription or SubscriptionSet.

 ### Method(s)

 ```
 subscription.Unsubscribeobject>()